Cold medicines for kids: What's the risk?

 - Offer fluids.
 Liquids such as water, juice and broth might help thin secretions.
 Warm liquids, such as tea or chicken soup, might have a soothing effect, increase the flow of nasal mucus and loosen respiratory secretions.

 - Use nasal saline.
-Over-the-counter saline can keep nasal passage moist.
-In younger children, use saline nasal drops.
+Over-the-counter saline can keep nasal passages moist and loosen mucus.
+In younger children, apply saline nasal drops, wait for a short period and then use a suction bulb to draw mucus out of each nostril.
 For older children, use a saline nasal spray or saline nasal irrigation.

 - Offer cold or frozen drinks or foods.
 Ice cream, frozen fruit pops, ice or cold beverages might feel good on a sore throat.

-- Encourage salt water gargling.
-For children age 6 years and older, gargling salt water might soothe throat pain.
+- Encourage gargling with salt water.
+For children age 6 years and older, gargling with warm salt water might soothe throat pain.